benetech/wp-youtube-lyte/readme.txt

 = Does WP YouTube Lyte protect my visitor's privacy? = As opposed to some of the [most important](http://blog.futtta.be/2010/12/15/wordpress-com-stats-trojan-horse-for-quantcast-tracking/) [plugins](http://blog.futtta.be/2010/01/22/add-to-any-removed-from-here/) there is no 3rd party tracking code in WP YouTube Lyte, but YouTube off course does see visitor requests coming in (see also the youtube-nocookie.com remark in Bugs/Issues below).

+If you want to stop YouTube from setting cookies, add the "&showinfo=0" parameter to your httpv-url.
+This will prevent the call to the Youtube API, which is used to fetch the title of the video, and stop YouTube-cookies from being set when the LYTE-player is loaded.
+This however does not work for playlists (the API-call is needed to be able to present something meaningful).
+You should also take into account that any user actually playing the video, will always receive YouTube-cookies ([as is the case with youtube-nocokie embeds as well](http://support.google.com/youtube/bin/answer.py?hl=en&answer=171780&expand=PrivacyEnhancedMode#privacy)).

 = Can I use WP YouTube Lyte for a custom field? =
 As tested and confirmed by [rumultik.ru's Dimitri](http://rumultik.ru) (thanks for that man!), this indeed does work.
 Just pass the httpv url of such a field to lyte_parse like this:
 `if(function_exists('lyte_parse')) { echo lyte_parse($video); }`